MicrosoftDocs/partner-center-pr.it-it/partner-center/announcements/2021-january.md

 _____________

-## <a name="security-compliance-and-identity-sci-launches-coming-on-february-1-2021"></a><a name="8"></a>Lancio di Security, Compliance, and Identity (SCI) il 1° febbraio 2021
+## <a name="security-compliance-and-identity-sci-launches-coming-on-february-1-2021"></a><a name="8"></a>Lancio di sicurezza, conformità e identità (SCI) in arrivo il 1° febbraio 2021

 ### <a name="categories"></a>Categorie

-- Data: 15/01/2021
+- Data: 2021-01-15
 - Offerte/mercati

 ### <a name="summary"></a>Riepilogo

-Diversi Microsoft 365 saranno inclusi nell'anteprima del listino prezzi di gennaio e saranno disponibili a partire dal 1° febbraio 2021.
+Diversi Microsoft 365 saranno inclusi nell'anteprima del listino prezzi a gennaio e saranno disponibili a partire dal 1° febbraio 2021.

 ### <a name="impacted-audience"></a>Destinatari interessati